-This White Paper describes the methodology PBGC uses to determine the ERISA 4044 Yield Curve.
-It is intended to help practitioners and other interested parties better understand how the process works.
+This White Paper describes the methodology PBGC intends to use to determine the ERISA 4044 Yield Curve assuming the proposed rule, issued on August 18, 2023 is finalized without any changes.
+Once the rule is finalized, PBGC will modify this draft, as needed.
+It is being posted now to help practitioners and other interested parties better understand how the process will work.